kubernetes-sigs/gateway-api/docs-src/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>If set, this represents the .metadata.generation that the condition was set based upon.
+<p>If set, this represents the .metadata.generation that the condition was
-For instance, if .metadata.generation is currently 12, but the .status.condition[x].observedGeneration is 9, the condition is out of date with respect to the current state of the instance.</p>
+set based upon.
+For instance, if .metadata.generation is currently 12, but the .status.conditions[x].observedGeneration is 9, the condition is out of date with respect to the current state of the instance.</p>
 </td>
 </tr>
 </tbody>